 In total, this institution is tracking around 60,000 uniform assets ranging in value from $50 to $400, and several thousand more inventory items valued at $50 and below.
 With such high totals of trackable items, it becomes difficult to maintain accurate counts and assignments.

 learn more by requesting a free demo below

 The Solution: Apptricity Asset Tracking, Inventory & RFID Technologies

-The Apptricity Supply Chain Management solution contains several interchangeable modules that can be configured to uniquely address the challenges faced by this Corps of Cadets.
+The Apptricity Education Asset Management solution contains several interchangeable modules that can be configured to uniquely address the challenges faced by this Corps of Cadets.
 The Asset Management module contains a system of assignment, meaning that the Corps can assign a specific uniform to a Cadet, associating the different pieces along with their sizes and condition.
 Each asset contains a fully detailed asset history, allowing Officers the ability to see who has the uniform, how long it has been owned, and any previous owners or “service” history.
 Additionally, the Corps can track all equipment purchases and rentals, allowing for total accuracy in the billing process that takes place outside the asset management solution.

 RFID Approach To Inventory and Property Warehouse Management

 Embedding washable RFID tags in each of the assets and associating the RFID tags with an existing asset in the application, allows the Corps to scan each asset when it is assigned to a Cadet, enter in the custodian of that asset, then scan it again to unassign the item if it is going out for cleaning or being returned to inventory.
 Since Apptricity’s solution works with any RFID tag and any reader, the Corps does not have to purchase anything specific to integrate with the software solution.
 Also, due to the increased availability of low cost RFID tags, the Corps can now outfit each asset for less than $1, keeping prices low and visibility high.